Spend your fall, winter, or spring in Tucson, Arizona: Is Tucson a good snowbird location?

 - Airbnb (www.airbnb.com) is also available in case you're looking for a more customized offer.
 The prices vary according to the location and the size of the accommodation.

-If you are travelling with an RV or Motorhome there are a lot of camping options available in the area.
+If you are traveling with an RV or Motorhome there are a lot of camping options available in the area.
 Some options:

 Voyager RV Resort (https://www.rvonthego.com/arizona/voyager-rv-resort-hotel/) has great parking spots to offer.
 These are the most convenient site as the place provides you with a lot of facilities and is in Tuscon.

-- Weather: The winter weather in Tucson (Arizona) will normally be warm during the day and can be cold during the night.
+- Weather: The fall, winter, and spring weather in Tucson (Arizona) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Tucson (Arizona) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.